timmarr98/Word-Guessing/README.md

 ### Dependencies
 The only dependency required is the scrabble points dictionary, which was parsed from a textfile of all 170,000+ verified words.
 The list was parsed through python, and assigned their appropriate value and stored into a dictionary on scrabbleWordsDict.py.

+### Feedback
+If you have any feedback on the code, the algorithm used in the game, email me at tmarr006@fiu.edu.
+I'm always open to criticism in order to improve the enjoyability of the game!